Recap: Net Finance Conference 2015

 The first topic was a major focus of this year’s conference (two of three days devoted to Omni-Channel), so I found it rather ironic that the guest speaker, Chris Skinner, who was invited to talk on Day 1 of Omni-Channel has consistently stated “there is no such thing as a channel.”
 His belief is that in order to be a truly digital bank, which supports the 24*7 real-time world, the core of the bank needs to be a singular digital one.

 With this digital core, a bank can deliver the real-time access to information that banking customers now desire.
-A digital core will also enable banks to provide a consistent experience regardless of what channel how customers choose to access their bank (e.g., mobile, in-person, smart watch, etc.).
+A digital core will also enable banks to provide a consistent experience regardless of how customers choose to access their bank (e.g., mobile, in-person, smart watch, etc.).

 Having read Chris’ book: Digital Bank a few months ago, I agree.
 The outdated Omni-channel structure where legacy sits on top of legacy enables disruptors like Simple and Moven to quickly enter the arena of banking and make huge waves.
 The transition to a digital core sounds both costly and a tall mountain to climb, and it is, but it’s an evolution that needs to happen for banks to move past becoming a ‘mobile’ bank and towards becoming a digital bank.